neoclide/denite-git/README.md

     call dein#add('chemzqm/vim-easygit')
     call dein#add('chemzqm/denite-git')

-to your vimrc and run `PlugUpdate` if needed.
+to your vimrc and run `PlugInstall` if needed.

 ## Usage